Man with replica submachine gun“more Buzz Lightyear than Al Capone”

-Penrith's Premier Inn, close to the town centre, was locked down and firearms officers were drafted in after an eyewitness reported a man in possession of the imitation MP5 weapon on the afternoon of 12th March.
+Penrith’s Premier Inn, close to the town centre, was locked down and firearms officers were drafted in after an eyewitness reported a man in possession of a weapon on the afternoon of 12th March.

 Robin William Hunter (49), Champion Way, Penrith, was sitting at a table outside the hotel, where one employee knew him as “military man” due to combat clothing he wore when visiting for breakfast.

 “Next to him were a couple of bags,” said prosecutor Mr Tim Evans.
 “Next to a black holdall-type bag was a gun.”

 This “airsoft” MP5 replica submachine gun, capable of firing low-powered projectiles, was unloaded, deactivated and lying on a table.